Scanning

 There are some limitations and caveats to the reachability analysis:

-• Reachability analysis is computationally more expensive than traditional vulnerability scanning, and you may experience some long-running scans.
-We are currently working on various improvements to speed up the scanning, for example, by introducing caching of some results.
+• Reachability analysis is computationally more expensive than traditional vulnerability scanning, which may result in long-running scans for certain types of projects.

 FAQ